hechenghai/Adversarial_Machine_Learning_Tensorflow/README.md

                            x_test[:20], y_test[:20])
 ```
 ![attack visualization](https://github.com/skmda37/Adversarial_Machine_Learning_Tensorflow/blob/master/images/attack_visualization.png)

 As you can see the model is fooled at a very high rate even though it was trained on adversarial examples (of type Random Plus Fgsm).

 Lastly let us perform a rigorous adversarial robustness test.
 This is easy since every instance of `models.CustomModel` has
-a built in method `test_adv_robustness` which prints accuracy results on adversarial attacks with test data for each attack implemented
+a built in method `test_adv_robustness` which prints accuracy results on adversarial attacks on the test data for each attack implemented
 in `adversarial_attacks.py`.
 If your computational resources are limited you may want to test on a smaller number of test data like `x_test[:100], y_test[:100]`.
-The iterative methods are computationally expensive in particular the *PGD with random restarts* attack.
+Especially the iterative methods are computationally expensive in particular the *PGD with random restarts* attack if many restarts are used.

 ```pyhton
 my_model.test_adv_robustness(x_test[:100], y_test[:100], eps=0.3)